mlcommons/mobile_app_open/flutter/documentation/env-setup-windows.md

 ## Formatting

-[comment]: # (TODO add info about installing other tools)

-In order to automatically format your files you must have `clang-format` and `buildifier` in addition to build dependencies.
+You can use `make format` and `make lint` to format and check files.

+You need to install dependencies for these commands to work:
+* `choco install -y buildifier`
+* clang-format:
-* clang-format can be installed as part of LLVM via `choco install llvm -y`, or it can be manually downloaded from the very bottom of the [LLVM Snapshot Builds page](https://llvm.org/builds/) and manually placed somewhere in your PATH.
+  * You can install the whole LLVM package `choco install llvm -y`,
+  * Or you can download it separately
+  The link can be found at the very bottom of the [LLVM Snapshot Builds page](https://llvm.org/builds/).
+  Currently available version is [clang-format-6923b0a7.exe](https://prereleases.llvm.org/win-snapshots/clang-format-6923b0a7.exe).
+  Rename downloaded file to clang-format.exe and place it somewhere in your `PATH`.
+* `choco install -y nodejs`
+* `choco install -y dos2unix`
-* buildifier can be installed via `choco install buildifier -y`
+* `choco install -y markdownlint-cli`